 PEOPLE: We need to keep 10m (~16ft) away from everything generally depending or closer if they are the subject of the shot and they agree.
 No direct hovering over people.
 We have active collision avoidance sensors that will stop flight into any solid surface (like your head).
 If filming will recognize faces, then individuals must know and consent to being filmed, especially if it's for commercial use.
 Also, we need the permission of the property owner to be on the property. (e-mail is fine).
 No sneaking up on people to take photos . . . although I used to love doing that when it was my job in NATO.

 AIRPORTS: No big deal.
 We can get permission to fly near or even on civil or private airports for certain activities.
 We are licensed and carry VHF aircraft communications.
 We can get permission to do commercial air terminals,but we avoid near power lines, busy highways (distracted drivers) or directly over beaches, boat marinas or sports crowds.
 With our 56x zoom we can often still get such photos from a distance (like a license plate at 1/4 mile).
 International borders cannot be crossed. . . . do your own smuggling!

 Cities and Industrial Sites: Yes, with permission from city,

 property/company owners and NAVCANADA or TPT CDA

-WATER : We can fly over water (and UNDER), We can land on the water or fly underwater a few feet with out new SPRY drone with 4k HD video and photos.
+WATER : We can fly over water or even land on the water or fly underwater a few feet with out new SPRY drone with 4k HD video and photos.
 Generally within 1/2 mile (2500ft) of the shoreline, boat or floating platform.
-Flying from boats works too as long as someone else is driving.
+Flying from boats is also ok.
+While tricky it's fine as long as someone else is driving.

 Technically its a "Transport Canada sRPAS Certificate" either BASIC or ADVANCED (VLOS) and you'll need to do some planning . . and study. "s" for small RPAS.